 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But if you’re drowsy, none of these techniques will make you more alert.
-More than a century of sleep deprivation research shows that humans can’t recognize severe sleepiness adequately under sleep-deprived conditions.
+According to sleep medicine specialist Nancy Foldvary-Schaefer, DO, MS, more than a century of sleep deprivation research shows that humans can’t recognize severe sleepiness adequately under sleep-deprived conditions.

 That means being prepared before you head out instead of doing the things you’ve already tried.

 If you stock your car with gas-station foods like crackers or candy during your travels, the carbs and sugar will likely cause you to sugar or carb crash.

 “Once they metabolize and the sugar spike in your bloodstream wears off, drowsiness can increase even more,” Dr. Foldvary-Schaefer says.
 “This only adds to the problem.”

 Despite the desperate attempts, hitting or pinching yourself only causes some annoying physical pain and does little to awaken the part of your brain that needs to be stimulated back into being alert.

 Here are some solutions that are more likely to prevent you from dozing off in the first place or can help if you’re aware enough to react.

 “Of course, exercising regularly, getting enough sleep and eating healthy on a regular basis is always the best way to increase your energy level overall and prevent grogginess, dependency on caffeine, or carb and sugar cravings in the first place,” she says.
 “Especially when you’re driving.”